CloudLabsAI-Azure/Enterprise-Agentic-AI-with-Microsoft-Agent-Framework/exercise-1.md

    ![](./media/upimg-1.png)

-1. In the next pane, click on **Go to Microsoft Foundry portal**. you will now be navigated to Microsoft Foundry portal, where you will be creating your first agent.
+1. In the next pane, click on **Go to Foundry portal**. you will now be navigated to Microsoft Foundry portal, where you will be creating your first agent.

    ![](./media/updimg-2.png)